Kapsyloffer/RUSTBU/README.md

 - [x] Show possible movement path, like in lichess.
 - [x] Max 2 steps per move.
 - [ ] Take back passive move locally.
 (Because we send both at the same time)
+- [ ] Render local rock positions. i.e. if we moved passive, show it.
 - [ ] Aggressive move should have the same size and direction as passive.
 - [ ] Prevent the first move from being on the opponent's homeboard.
 - [ ] Prevent aggressive move on a board of the same colour as the passive move.